grow-assistant/sales-assistant/docs/templates/fallback.md

-# Fallback Template

-## Subject
-Enhancing [ClubName] – Modern Solutions

-## Body
 Hey [FirstName],

 [ICEBREAKER]

-{SEASON_VARIATION} We’ve transformed our platform into a comprehensive club concierge solution—covering on-course and poolside F&B, to-go ordering, and more.
-It’s all about making member service faster and more convenient, without adding extra overhead.

-We’re seeking a few clubs to partner with at no cost for the upcoming season, to refine a platform that truly meets your needs.
-If you’re open to it, I can share how our current partners have grown revenue and improved the overall member experience.

-Would you be up for a brief conversation to see if this might fit [ClubName]?
+[SEASON_VARIATION], Swoop Golf has evolved beyond a golf-only service into a full club concierge platform—managing poolside F&B, on-course deliveries, and to-go orders.
+Our goal is to enhance efficiency and keep rounds flowing smoothly without disrupting play.

+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we’re truly meeting your needs.
+For instance, at Pinetree Country Club, this approach helped reduce average order times by 40%, keeping players happier and minimizing course slowdowns.

+Interested in a quick chat on how this might work for [ClubName]?
+We’d love to share how Swoop can elevate your golfers’ experience.

 Cheers,
 Ty

 Swoop Golf
 480-225-9702
 swoopgolf.com